osrf-migration/gzue4bridge-wiki/Home.md

 ## Unreal to Gazebo

-**Initialization**: The `gzue4bridge` plugin publishes to the `~/factory` topic to create models in Gazebo that represents the actors in Unreal.
+**Initialization**: The `gzue4bridge` plugin publishes to the `~/factory` topic to create models in Gazebo that represent the actors in Unreal.
 Currently only Unreal's skeletal mesh actors are created in Gazebo.

 **Model Sync**: The `gzue4bridge` plugin publishes to the `~/factory` topic to create new models in Gazebo.